llm-bible/llm-bible.github.io/_publications/goldstein2024does.markdown

 ---
 layout: publication
-title: Does ChatGPT Have a Mind
+title: Does Chatgpt Have A Mind
 authors: Goldstein Simon, Levinstein Benjamin A.
 conference: "Arxiv"
 year: 2024